regulated-ai-movement/artificial-intelligence-restrictions/README.md

 # Restricted Artificial Intelligence Licenses

-Official repository of the Restricted Artificial Intelligence Licenses.
+Official repository of the Restricted Artificial Intelligence Licenses promoted by the [Restricted AI Initiative](https://rainitiative.org).

-## Restricted Artificial Intelligence License for Software (RAIL-S)
+## Artificial Intelligence Restrictions for Software (AIR-S)

-The Restricted Artificial Intelligence License for Software (RAIL-S) is a license that restricts the use of conventional software by artificial intelligence.
+The Artificial Intelligence Restrictions for Software (AIR-S) is a license that restricts the use of conventional software by artificial intelligence.
 The license is based on the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) and the [MIT License](https://opensource.org/licenses/MIT).

-Read the full license text [here](rail-s/license.txt).
+Read the full license text [here](air-s/license.txt).